ekampourakis/se/README.md

 Never, **ever** push changes to the development branch directly except you **really** know what you're doing.
 Please note that we have a code of conduct and you must follow it in all your interactions with the project.

+### Workflow

+- Make sure you are at the appropriate feature branch.
+- Update your codebase from that branch.
+- Commit your changes in a logical manner and frequency.
+- Before pushing make sure your code works as it should.
+Never push broken code.
+- When your feature is ready make a pull request.

+### Documentation

+Because this project needs to be maintained by future members of the team, we take special care to make it viable for them.
+Each codefile, module and library used in the code must be thoroughly documented.
+Please avoid using slang or unnecessary comments.
+Write code that explains itself, use proper variable names and split the code in files and modules to avoid spaghetti code.
+We encourage the creation and use of libraries to enhance the modularity of the code and increase the reuse factor.
+We use the [Doxygen](http://www.doxygen.nl/) style for the documentation process.

+### Commit Messages

+- Use the present tense ("Add feature" not "Added feature")
+- Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
+- Limit the first line to 72 characters or less
+- Reference issues and pull requests liberally after the first line
+- When only changing documentation, include `[ci skip]` in the commit title

+### Pull Request Process

+1. Ensure any external dependencies are removed and internally linked when doing a build.
+2. Update the README.md and the documentation with the details of the changes.
+   ~~3.
+Increase the version numbers when creating a new release.
+The versioning scheme we use is [SemVer](http://semver.org)~~

+## Versioning

+We use [SemVer](http://semver.org/) for versioning.
+For the release versions available, visit [Releases](https://github.com/ekampourakis/UoP6d/tags).

+## Authors

+See the list of [contributors](https://github.com/ekampourakis/UoP6d/contributors) who participated in this project.